6 Types of Masonry Walls and Their Design

 The masonry units may be laid in a wide variety of patterns that impact the strength, appearance, and performance.

 Masonry walls are non-loadbearing when they carry only their own weight and resist lateral wind or seismic loads.
-Loadbearing masonry walls support vertical loads from floors and roofs in addition to their self-weight.
-Proper design and construction of masonry walls is key to build durable and safe structures.
+Load bearing support vertical loads from floors and roofs in addition to their self-weight.
+Proper design and construction is key to build durable and safe structures.

 masonry wall